 Read up on all your programs, and spend some time planning roles for employees for your big splash first event.
 Focus on optimizing employee time during the event.
 Find out about previous volunteering events organized by teams, if any.
 See how you can up the ante.
 Arm yourself with relevant info before stirring up leaders and managers with large teams.

-With email sent, along with the rest of the shebang, continue to dialogue with leaders informally.
+With an email sent, along with the rest of the shebang, continue to dialogue with leaders informally.

 You may not get a great response initially, don’t worry!
 If 25/5000 people respond, congratulations, make an email list.
 Call for a quick meeting, to set the right expectations.
 Off the 25, maybe only 15 are able to attend your meeting.
 Despite your having called everyone personally.
 What is common among the 15 employee volunteers?
 A Shared Purpose to make a difference.
 These are your proactive, genuine volunteers, ready, willing and able to champion relevant employee volunteering causes for your CSR program.